 People who fill this role are committed to this type of ministry.
-For most people like myself, this is a calling.
 There will be those who God calls for a season in their life but they are few and far between.
 Most of us have experience in regular pastoral roles but have been called to be temporary agents of change rather than long-term leaders.
-A Transitional Pastor/Intentional Interim pastor may be retired from fulltime ministry or in the middle of their active ministry years.
+A Transitional Pastor/Intentional Interim Pastor may be retired from fulltime ministry or in the middle of their active ministry years.

 Regardless of their age or current status, Transitional/Intentional Interim Pastors are not auditioning for the role of lead pastor.
-Their leadership is focused on helping the church heal, to define who they are called to be and help them find the person who will best fit the leadership role as they live out there calling.
+Their leadership is focused on:

 An interim pastor auditioning for the open position is highly unlikely to say what needs to be said for fear of negatively influencing their chances of getting the job.
 If they are hired on permanently their tenure is often short because past issues remained unaddressed.